hrtlacek/rtv/README.md

 *Discliamer*: The author of this document is basically a TouchDesigner/Max/python/GLSL guy doing live performances and installations in an art context.
 Any bias towards these tools/needs are tried to be avoided but probably inevitable.

+## Examples
+The examples directory is supposed to hold a highly simplistic example for the specific language.
+This example should play back an audio file or use live audio input and use this data to somehow (RMS, FFT) modulate the scale of a simplistic 3d object (Sphere, cube) that is rendered.

 ## Environments
 ### Short List
 Environments listed here are headed towards creation and/or manipulation of real-time video content as a big part of their whole purpose.
 Environments excluded here are tools that arguably have a different purpose as a whole.
 Also excluded are unreleased, unstable or outdated environments.